SamGulinello/TraderPy/docs/TD_Class.md

 # Example Script

 Below is an example of this class authorizing a TD account and getting the long quantitiy of a position if it held in the portfolio.
-Hopefully this will give you a better understanding on how to use this script.
+Hopefully this will give you a better understanding on how to use this class.

 ```
 from resources.TD.td import TD